-Payment for the Award is in 4 instalments via direct debit on the dates noted overleaf
+Payment for the Award is in 4 instalments via direct debit on the dates noted below.

-Parents who do not wish to pay by direct debit may pay the total cost of the Award in advance no later than 19 April 2018 via cheque or debit card.
+Parents who do not wish to pay by direct debit may pay the total cost of the Award in advance no later than 19 April 2020 via bank transfer or debit/credit card.
+Payment by bank transfer can be made using the following details: